-Dudley Family Information Service Directorate of People Services The Council House, Dudley, DY1 1HF Tel: 01384 814398/9
+Dudley Family Information Service

+Directorate of People Services

+The Council House, Dudley, DY1 1HF

+Tel: 01384 814398/9

 Most complaints should be resolved informally or at this initial stage.
-However, if the matter is still not sorted out to the parent's satisfaction, the parent should again contact the representative from the Bethel Trustees.
+However, if the matter is still not sorted out to the parent's satisfaction, the parent should again contact the

 If parent and group cannot reach agreement, it might be helpful to invite an external mediator, one who is acceptable to both parties, to listen to both sides and offer advice.
-A mediator has no legal powers but can help to clarify the situation.
+A mediator has